3manuek/3manuek/content/posts/2022-12/colemakjourney.md

 That is, avoid the usage of the backspace key.

 In my case, I rather prefer to work on accuracy.
 The whole point of switching layouts was to reduce the typing effort.
-The fastest the speed, the lower the accuracy in most of the times.
+The fastest the speed, the lower the accuracy most of the times.
 Although, I train speed oftenly, and I like the online competitions as they use to be customized for ignoring or reducing the usage of the backspace.

 ## N-grams

 One thing that seems easy but it might be harder than you expect, is to train with sets of 2 and 3 grams.
 Any tool that allows you to set your text may serve the purpose.

 {{< tabs tabTotal="2">}}